scienceunivers/-/README.md

 # Preface

-*This is at first a place for me to learn using github and understand how others are solving bugs and various problems in thier projects.
-Also I'm gonna make some repos to hold my  work which can easy my life.*
+Repos holding my scripts to ease my life.

+Aiming to:
+1. Automate the daily work about examining lending data cooperators upload.
+2. Automate monthly operation report on the platform I'm maitaining.
+3. Automate operations concerning clicking, pressing or filling repeatedly.

-Codes in the repository may not be perfect, because it's tested in jupyter, some lines might not be enough to directly executed as a script.
+It is in jupyter notebook that I tested these codes, parts of which might not be able to directly executed as a script in IDE or shell.
 Due to some confidential regulations, some file information will be erased or covered.

-This repo is mainly aimed to automate the weekly work for me about grading data that cooperation partners upload.
-In future I will try to renew the pieces involving excel formulas written in xlrd using openpyxl.
+Code pieces will be constantly improved to be more compact with particular loops and data structures.

 All copyrights reserved.
-Copyright © 2020 by Steven Lee.
+Copyright © 2020-2021 by Steven Lee.